Bounding Pinch Point Schemes of Projected Surfaces: Introduction

-In this paper, we investigate what remains of the case where $n = 2$.
-Specifically, we give a lower bound for $\gamma_{1,1}$ and classify surfaces which meet that bound using techniques which are very different from those used by Marchionna and Gallarati.
-Geometrically, $\gamma_{1,1}$ measures the number of pinch points contained in the image of a general linear projection of the surface $X$ to $\P^3$.
-Indeed, we are asking how many planes tangent to $X$ meet a generally chosen codimension 4 linear subspace of $\P^N$.

-Our setup is as follows.
-For any finitely ramified map $f:X\to\P^3$, where $X$ is a smooth surface and $f$ is birational onto its image $f(X)$, the \textit{ramification scheme} or \textit{pinch point scheme} of $f$ is the subscheme of $X$ defined locally by the $2\times 2$ minors of a matrix representing $df$, the induced map on tangent spaces.
-We let $\pin{f}$ denote the length of the ramification scheme of $f$.
-When $X$ is a non-degenerate surface in $\P^N$ with $N\geq 4$, and ${\pi:X\to\P^3}$ is a general linear projection, from \cite[Proposition 12.6]{eisenbud20163264} we have a formula for $\pin{\pi}$:

-where $\zeta$ represents the class of a hyperplane section, and $c_2 = c_2\left(T_X\right)$ is the second Chern class of the tangent bundle of $X$, and $\pin{\pi}$ is the number of pinch points contained in the image surface $\pi(X)$.

-Moving forward, we will work in a more general setting.
-Let $X$ be a smooth surface and let $\phi:X\to\P^N$ with $N\geq 4$ be a finitely ramified map which is birational onto its image $Y = \phi(X)$, with $Y$ non-degenerate in $\P^N$ (we will call such a map \textit{uncrumpled}, see Definition \ref{def:uncrumpled}).
-Then for a general projection $\pi:Y\to\P^3$, Equation (\ref{ppformula}) measures the length of the finite scheme $\Ram(\pi\circ\phi)$.
-Within this context, we use the method of inner projection with a proof by induction on $N$ for the main result:

-\begin{theorem} Let $X$ be a smooth surface, and let $\phi:X\to\P^N$ be an uncrumpled map to $Y = \phi(X)$ with $N\geq 4$.
-Then for a general linear projection $\pi:Y\to\P^3$, we have with equality holding if and only if $Y$ is a rational normal scroll. \end{theorem}
+\begin{theorem} Let $X \subset \P^{N}$ be a non-degenerate, smooth projective surface with $N \geq 4$.
+Then the number of pinch points of a general projection of $X$ to $\P^{3}$ is at least $2N-6$, with equality holding if and only if $X$ is a rational normal scroll. \end{theorem}

+The numerical invariant studied in this paper is naturally a projective character.
+If $X\subset\P^N$ is a smooth embedded surface, its Gauss map $\mathfrak g:X\to\G(2,N)$ determines a cycle class

+The coefficient $\gamma_{1,1}$ is the class of $X$, equivalently the degree of its dual variety (when the dual is a hypersurface), while $\gamma_2$ is the length of the pinch-point scheme arising from a general projection of $X$ to $\P^3$.
+Thus Theorem \ref{theorem:simplified} gives the sharp lower bound $\gamma_2\geq2N-6,$ with equality precisely for rational normal scrolls.
+In the proof, we work more generally with maps $\phi:X\to\P^N$ that need not be embeddings.
+In that setting, we continue to write $\gamma_2$ for the corresponding Chern-class expression, which still computes the length of the ramification scheme of a general projection.

+\begin{remark} We make a few remarks to properly contextualize the theorem. \begin{enumerate} \item The analogous statement for curves is an immediate consequence of the Riemann--Hurwitz formula.
+Let $X\subset\P^N$ be a non-degenerate smooth curve of degree $d$ and genus $g(X)$.
+A general projection $X\to\P^1$ has degree $d$, and its ramification divisor has degree $2d+2g(X)-2$.
+Since $d\geq N$ and $g(X)\geq0$, it has at least $2N-2$ ramification points, counted with multiplicity, with equality if and only if $X\subset\P^N$ is a rational normal curve of degree $N$.